How to Export and Sync Asana Tasks to Google Sheets with Automated 2-Way Updates

 NOTE: Here’s a breakdown of each option:

-- One-way from Asana to Google Sheets: tasks created in your Asana project will appear as new rows in the connected sheet, but not vice versa.
-This is a great option for building reports on work performed in Asana from the flexibility of a Google Sheet.
+- One-way from Asana to Google Sheets: Tasks created in your Asana project will appear as new rows in Google Sheets, but not vice versa.

-- One-way from Google Sheets to Asana: Rows created in your connected sheet will appear as new Asana tasks, but not vice versa.
-This could be useful if you wanted to assign work from Google Sheets to users in Asana.
+- One-way from Google Sheets to Asana: Rows created in Google Sheets will appear as new Asana tasks, but not vice versa.

 - Two-way sync: Any new sheet rows or tasks created in their respective tools will appear in the other (rows as tasks, and tasks as rows).